Merina-tanjin/Capstone_project/README.md

 # Installation:
 To install Blog2CV, follow these steps:
 1. Download and install `python 3.11.4`.
-Add the python path to the System Env Variable and ensure the system finds it.
+Add the Python path to the System Env Variable and ensure the system finds it.
    ```
    https://www.python.org/downloads/release/python-3114
    ```